scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>

-#### ThingsBoard PE: AWS IoT Integration Configuration Guide
+#### Pacificsoft PE: AWS IoT Integration Configuration Guide

-AWS IoT Integration allows to stream data from AWS IoT Backend to ThingsBoard Professional Edition and converts device payloads to the ThingsBoard format.
+AWS IoT Integration allows to stream data from AWS IoT Backend to Pacificsoft Professional Edition and converts device payloads to the Pacificsoft format.
 This video tutorial will show you how to configure AWS IoT Integration.

 You will learn how to: